• Home

 Typical target roughness values include:

-Using a two-step abrasive process, even superfinished surfaces down to Ra 0.12 µin (0.003 µm) can be achieved under production acceptance conditions.
+Using a two-step abrasive process, superfinished surfaces down to Ra ≤ 0.05 µm (≈ 2 µin) can be achieved under production conditions, with Ra ~0.03 µm (≈ 1.2 µin) demonstrated during customer acceptance tests.

 Why CNC finishing improves turbine blade manufacturing